-The combined plasma-sheath dynamics is modeled on a one-dimensional geometry.
-Equation sets (1a-d), (2a-d) and (5) are solved using second order time accurate implicit ($\theta = 1$) finite element method over a computational domain (x:0, x_w).
-Two cases are simulated for verification and benchmarking of the algorithm with available results.
-The first considers the DC-discharge, for which the Sternberg solution15 is employed in the collisionless assumption.
-The ion density and velocity at the center of the plasma (x=0) were set to be 1 and 0, respectively, while the electric field and potential of the bulk were both set to be zero.
-The configuration for RF discharge through the dielectric barrier (DB) is similar to the paraelectric case in Fig. 1a.
-The left electrode is grounded while a RF alternating frequency of 50 kHz with rms potential of 1.2 kV is imposed at the right electrode.
-The electrodes are coated with 0.6mm alumina and are kept at a 5mm gap distance from each other.
-Electrons are assumed to be isothermal at the boundary and maintained at 1eV (~11,600K) while the ions are cold (300K) at 300 torr.
+The first considers the dc discharge, for which the Sternberg solution is employed in the collisionless assumption.
+The ion density and velocity at the center of the plasma (x=0)were set to be 1 and 0, respectively, while the electric field and potential of the bulk were both set to be zero.
+The schematic of the second case shown in Fig. 2 considers the rf discharge through the dielectric barrier (DB).
+The left electrode is grounded while a rf alternating frequency is 50 kHz with rms potential of 1.2 kV is imposed at the right electrode.
+The electrodes are coated with 0.6 mm alumina and are kept at 5 mm distance from each other.
+Electrons are assumed to be isothermal at the boundary and maintained at 1 eV ( $\sim$ 11 600 K) while the ions are cold (300 K) at 300 torr.
 All other boundary conditions are maintained at zero flux, i.e., homogeneous Neumann boundary conditions are applied.
-The solutions are verified by comparison with the reported results of Massines et al.13 The results are then employed to explore the enhancement of near wall neutral velocity.
+The solutions are verified by comparison with the reported results of Massines et al. The results are then employed to explore the enhancement of near wall neutral velocity.
 This model presently does not include secondary emission.